Matrix metalloproteinase: Inhibitors

 Synthetic inhibitors generally contain a chelating group that binds the catalytic zinc atom at the MMP active site tightly.
 Common chelating groups include hydroxamates, carboxylates, thiols, and phosphinyls.
 Hydroxymates are particularly potent inhibitors of MMPs and other zinc-dependent enzymes, due to their bidentate chelation of the zinc atom.
 Other substituents of these inhibitors are usually designed to interact with various binding pockets on the MMP of interest, making the inhibitor more or less specific for given MMPs.

+MMPs regulation

+Under physiological conditions, MMPs are regulated at five levels: transcription; activation of zymogen precursors; interaction with ECM components; inhibition by TIMPs; and regulated absorption/elimination of active proteases from the extracellular environment.
+The majority of the literature is based on an investigation of transcriptional level (level 1) modifications, which lacks information on the physiologically relevant actions and control of secreted and post-translationally activated proteases.
+Future study could focus on the post-transcriptional regulation of MMP activity, especially in vivo.

 Pharmacology

 Doxycycline, at subantimicrobial doses, inhibits MMP activity, and has been used in various experimental systems for this purpose, such as for recalcitrant recurrent corneal erosions.
 It is used clinically for the treatment of periodontal disease and is the only MMP inhibitor that is widely available clinically.
 It is sold under the trade name Periostat by the company CollaGenex.
 Minocycline, another tetracycline antibiotic, has also been shown to inhibit MMP activity.

 A number of rationally designed MMP inhibitors have shown some promise in the treatment of pathologies that MMPs are suspected to be involved in (see above).
 However, most of these, such as marimastat (BB-2516), a broad-spectrum MMP inhibitor, and cipemastat (Ro 32-3555), an MMP-1 selective inhibitor, have performed poorly in clinical trials.
 The failure of Marimastat was partially responsible for the folding of British Biotech, which developed it.
 The failure of these drugs has been due largely to toxicity (in particular, musculo-skeletal toxicity in the case of broad spectrum inhibitors) and failure to show expected results (in the case of trocade, promising results in rabbit arthritis models were not replicated in human trials).
 The reasons behind the largely disappointing clinical results of MMP inhibitors is unclear, especially in light of their activity in animal models.